CamioCam/examples/batch_import/EXAMPLE.md

 $ cd examples/batch_import/video-importer
 ```

-Run the importer with all of the values we've assembled in the previous steps
+Run the importer with all of the values we've assembled in the previous steps.

 ```bash
 $ python importer.py \